CamachoJose98/Best-Repository-17-06/README.md

 # Best-Repository-17-06
-This is a test repository for lab3 group 17-06 Member: Diego
+This is a test repository for lab3 group 17-06 Members: Diego